camunda/camunda-docs-manual/content/user-guide/process-engine/identity-service.md

 * User: a user identified by a unique Id
 * Group: a group identified by a unique Id
 * Membership: the relationship between users and groups
+* Tenant: a tenant identified by a unique Id

 Example: